 Managing Merchant Fulfilled (FBM) Returns

-If you’re an Amazon seller that’s had to shift their inventory to being merchant fulfilled for various reasons, you can read more about how to best handle returns or issue a refund here.
+If you’re an Amazon seller who’s had to shift their inventory to being merchant fulfilled for various reasons, learn how to best handle returns or issue a refund with our guide.

 Sellers who fulfill their own inventory must provide a return address and prepaid shipping label for returns or offer a full refund without requesting the item be returned.